claiduiuc/CLAID-Website/_team/bzannie-li.md

 linkedinurl: ''
 ---

-Junior double majoring in Computer Science and Flute Performance.
+Senior double majoring in Computer Science and Flute Performance.
 Enjoys reading and Broadway musicals.